JarvisSybarite/scawatch/README.md

 (2) SCADA EXECUTION DATA

-This contains Execution Traces, behavior profiles (i.e., to know which module does what), and code that utilizes the profiles
+This contains Execution Traces, MOD behavior profiles, and code that utilizes the profiles to analyze the traces.
+The behavior profiles allow our analysis code to know which module does what in terms of mapping of READs or WRITEs control execution.

-Thi contains the API traces during our running of the SCADA programs, WinSPS and MySCADA.
-In there you will find the SCADA profiles or identifiers, which are a mapping to identify which API calls are READ or WRITE.

 (3) TESTBED